Fire Retardant

 Oriental Plane Plantanus orientalis

-One of the parents of the London Plane hybrid and in some ways superior to it having better autumn colour, being more heat resistant and more tolerant of Plane Anthracnose.
-Up to 25m.
+Up to 25m.* One of the parents of the London Plane hybrid and in some ways superior to it having better autumn colour, being more heat resistant and more tolerant of Plane Anthracnose.
+It also has slightly smaller and narrower deeply lobed leaves.
+Shares all of the other valuable growth habits and characteristic of the London Plane.
+See more →

 Hybrid Cottonwood Poplar